 government was strongly committed to children's rights and welfare.
 Nine

-the age of 15.
-The majority of children attended school; however 45 percent
+through the age of 15.
+The majority of children attended school; however 45

-dropped out before completing high school.
-The government also provided
+percent dropped out before completing high school.
+The government also

-preschool education for children age four and older upon entry into primary
+provided preschool education for children age four and older upon entry into

-free or low cost health care for all children until the age of 15; girls and
+provided free or low cost health care for all children until the age of 15;

 6 WORKER RIGHTS